 Study participants

 To estimate hospitalisation costs, we only included individuals, identified in the NJR-HES-PROMS linked dataset, with a planned surgery for joint replacement between April 2008 and January 2017 (observation period).
 Patients without a concordant date of replacement between NJR and HES databases were excluded from the analysis.
 If an individual had a primary joint replacement and a contralateral joint replacement during the observation period we counted the costs from the primary joint replacement and only included the patient once in the analysis.
 To estimate outpatient and primary care costs, we only included patients in the CPRD GOLD dataset with a first ever clinical or referral record of planned joint replacement occurring from 1 April 2008 until 31 December 2016.
+For further detail on cost methodology see Report Supplementary Material File 9.

 Death, complications and revisions at 1 year